agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 The last thing that we might want to do with a service is delete it... or undelete it if we change our minds!
 The Service Management API keeps deleted services in a "soft deleted" state for 30 days so that they can be undeleted.

-To see this, let's first call the API that we set up in the [quickstart](/docs/quickstart/demo).
+To see this, let's first call the stores API that we set up in the [quickstart](/docs/quickstart/demo).
 Here `HOST` is set to the URL of the server that we saw in the Cloud Run console.
 ```
 $ curl $HOST/v1/stores/0 -s -H "X-Api-Key: $KEY" | jq
 {